Halt and Catch Fire (TV series): Fourth season (2017)

 After Gordon's teenage daughter Haley builds a website from Joe's directory of URLs, they form a new startup called Comet to develop it into a human-curated web directory.
 Donna is surprised to learn her daughter is working on a competing search engine.
 As Comet grows, Rover's algorithm proves substandard; Bosworth approaches Cameron to ask for help improving the algorithm, which she obliges.
 Rover's sudden success results in Series A funding but Donna is suspicious.
 During her ensuing argument with Bosworth about the subject, he suffers a heart attack.
 At the hospital, Donna realizes Cameron's involvement and tells her to stay out of her life.
 Cameron admits to Joe her role in helping his competition.

 Facing an intellectual property ownership conflict, Donna fires Rover's head programmer but refuses to purchase the rights to Cameron's algorithm, leading to Diane removing her from the project; Cameron signs away the algorithm without compensation.
 A financier, Alexa, provides Cameron with funding to work independently.
 When Haley's school grades begin slipping, Gordon tells her she must take time off from Comet, leading to her storming out.
 Bosworth admits to Diane that he is in debt; the two marry.
 After Donna opines on the importance of retaining visitors to their sites longer, Gordon is inspired to relaunch Comet as a web portal, which Joe excitedly agrees to.
 Before they can begin, Gordon dies from a stroke.
 His friends and family gather to grieve and clean out his house; Cameron and Donna reconcile.

 Months later, while preparing for the relaunch of Comet, Joe and Cameron receive a beta copy of the yet-to-be released browser Netscape Navigator.
 They discover a link to Yahoo! on its toolbar as the default search provider and realize that Comet is doomed.
 After one final night together, they break up.
 Joe sells Comet, and AGGEK sells Rover's algorithm.
-Diane retires and is succeeded at the firm by Donna, who renames it "Symphonic Ventures" and fosters a relaxed, inclusive work culture.
+Diane retires and is succeeded at the firm by Donna, who renames it "Symphonic Ventures" and revamps their work culture.
 Cameron ends her professional relationship with Alexa.
 Preparing to leave California, Cameron stops at Donna's house to say goodbye but stays to try to recover Haley's school project from her crashed hard drive.
 Donna and Cameron discuss the prospect of working together again.
-Later that evening, Donna hosts a gala for women in tech before visiting the former Mutiny office with Cameron.
+Later that evening, Donna hosts a cocktail party for women in tech before visiting the former Mutiny office with Cameron.
 The following morning, as they leave a diner, Donna has an epiphany and tells Cameron, "I have an idea".
 Joe returns home to Armonk, New York, to become a humanities teacher.